syncfusion-content/wpf-docs/wpf/OLAP-Chart/Palette.md

 ---
 layout: post
-title: Chart Palette
+title: Palette in WPF Olap Chart control | Syncfusion
-description: Chart palette
+description: Learn about Palette support in Syncfusion WPF Olap Chart control and more.
 platform: wpf
 control: OLAP Chart
 documentation: ug
 ---

-# Chart Palette
+# Palette in WPF Olap Chart

 The chart palette is a pre-defined collection of a set of colors that can be applied to a chart series.
 The OLAP chart supports 23 chart palettes, which is used to provide rich look for your business applications.